Dany Saadia

 Dany Saadia is a Mexican filmmaker, screenwriter, podcaster and entrepreneur who won the 2008 Best Director Malaga Festival award as well as the Best Feature Film award at the Mostra de València (Spain).
-As of 2025 he is the CEO of Dixo, the first and most relevant podcasting production company in Mexico.
+As of 2025 he is the CEO of Dixo, the first podcasting production company in Mexico.

 Career

 Genesis 3:19

 In 2003 he wrote and directed Genesis 3:19 a short film whose world premiere was at the 2004 Tribeca Film Festival.
 The film won 'Best Screenplay' at the 2004 Rhode Island Film Festival, and 'Best Short Film' at the 2004 Austin Film Festival.